CyberWanderess/CyberWanderess/README.md

 ## Hey there
-I manage AI/ML research programs by day.
-Past lives include esports team manager and indie game developer.
+I'm an AI/ML research TPM by day.
+Past lives include esports team manager and indie game developer, and venture capital investor.
 Current life is mostly side projects and hobbies that generate zero revenue.
 LOL

 ## 🔒 A Note on Commit History